Home mining for non-KYC Bitcoin.

 After all that hard work getting the necessary infrastructure installed, prepared, and tested; it's time to kick the tires and light the fires!
 The actual configuration of connecting the miner to a pool was by far the easiest part of all this.
 I was really surprised by how simple and straight forward it was.
 When I built my first Bitcoin full node on a Raspberry Pi, it took me 2 months to get it working.
 I have this incredible ability to turn any seemingly simple project into a bee's hive of problems.
 But truly, this was easy.

 Step 1: There needs to be a way to interface with the ASIC machine so that important information like hash rate and temperature can be monitored.
 The interface also allows the user to configure other important settings like which pool to point to.
 Download the Whatsminer software tool onto your PC.
 This can be found here.
 I downloaded the WhatsMinerTool-6.0.27.zip.
-If you have a different ASIC then you will probably need to do something similar to get the interface specific to your machine from the manufacturer.
+Make sure you check the manufacturer's website for the latest interface tool if this is the method you have chosen.
+If you have a different ASIC brand, then you will probably need to do something similar to get the interface specific to your machine from the manufacturer or just use a web browser.

 Once discovered, the information related to the ASIC will be displayed in the software, it's simply displayed like cells in a spreadsheet.
 This is where you can find all sorts of data on your ASIC such as Status, hashrate, temperature, local IP address, Watt consumption, and more.
 The "Start" button will turn to "Monitoring" once clicked.